 Long before postmodernism, in 1930, Lil McClintock released a song that was just a pastiche of several older ragtime songs, blended together.
 You could call it a medley, but the blending is more seamless than your usual medley; the end result sounds like one song with a couple different hooks, and lyrics that make no sense together.

 And this kind of pastiche is exactly what many folk songs are (blues songs too); a collection of conventional tags threaded together.
 Any one tune could have hundreds of potential verses.
-Because old recordings were done in one take, the lyrics a song got may have been simply whatever people the singer happened to think of during that one recording session.
+Because old recordings were done in one take, the lyrics a song got may have been simply whatever verses the singer happened to think of during that one recording session.
 Some late-’20s/early-’30s folk and blues records are more or less field recordings, local unprofessionals jamming in front of a microphone; their usual improvisation ossified by receiving one official form.

 (Something similar can happen outside of traditional music: the Beach Boys muffed the lyrics to the second verse of “Barbara Ann” on their hit live recording, and now no cover band remembers the original, preferring to bluff through something similar.
 Even Mike Love still sings the “wrong” lyrics, just because someone (probably Dean Torrence) forgot them once in 1965.)

 What is the Carters’ “Cannonball Blues” about?
 It starts with a train moving quickly.
 The speaker addresses someone and says that she (?) can do three things: two involve laundry and one involves catching a train, presumably the fast train from the opening lines.
-By the third stanza “my baby,” presumably the person from stanza two, has left, taking with here, indeed, some articles of clothing.
+By the third stanza “my baby,” presumably the person from stanza two, has left, taking with her, indeed, some articles of clothing.
 Probably she left by train.
 But next thing, the narrator is himself threatening to leave by train, and never return.
 He will, in fact, go north, and not return unless something about his luck changes.
 This time, the “I” is leaving the “you,” although whether the “baby” who left is the same as the “honey babe” the singer is leaving is unclear.
 Perhaps she came back?
 Perhaps it is just her memory he leaves.
 Significantly, the “I” is heading north, the opposite direction of the Buffalo-to-Washington Cannonball, and “baby.”

 (I “gendered” the song, but the Carters leave it completely ambiguous; not only did different Carters of different sexes sing the song on different recordings, but neither they nor other artists of the period were averse to singing another gender’s lines.
 The only unambiguous gendering in the song is the train, which is female.)